tunogya/ipfs-gateways/README.md

 ## Contact

-For any questions or suggestions, please reach out to [your-email@example.com].
+For any questions or suggestions, please reach out to [tom@abandon.ai].

 ---